Countdown to the

 September 28-October 1st 2017

 The events and venues has been finalized!

-When the event costs and details are finalized, the committee will notify you on how and where to register.
-Meanwhile, let the excitement begin, spread the news, and most importantly, SAVE THE DATE!
+Let the excitement begin, spread the news, and most importantly, SAVE THE DATE!
 You don't want to miss out on what the committee has planned and they certainly want to see all of you at the 65th Birthday Party Celebration!

 Please direct all inquiries on the 65th Birthday to the Committee Chairperson, Diane (Lavoie) Espinosa @ email@example.com

 The Class of 1970 Ohana sends their heartfelt condolences and prayers to the Asbell, Esperas, and Gochenouer (Kimbrell) Ohana.